jurgen-kluft/go-home/docs/SMARTHOME-DEVICES.md

 # Smart Home

-- A hub (on every floor) that can display all the data from the sensors
+- A HUB (on every floor) that can display information from all devices
-  - should have touch display so that we can control it easily.
+  - Should have touch display so that we can control it easily.
+- An ESPNOW Gateway that can receive data from all the sensors over ESPNOW and send it to a server
   - Sensors that can measure air quality, presence, bed presence, door/window status, etc.

-## Air Quality Ultra
+## Air Quality Elite

 This is for an area where we want to also measure Temperature, Humidity, PM, VOC and NOx.